KatyaRobinson/100-days-of-code/log.md

 - Choose an icon pack and implement with the design.
 - Add color to the top menu in mobile version???
 - Redesing Contact page to fit in with the website theme.
 Remove map??? or make it way smaller and in the bottom of the page
-- Restyle About Us page.
-Put picture into a circle or some sort of frame.
-Doesn't look good now.
 - Style website admin pages

 ###CSSDailyImages